generalroboticslab/HUMAC/Simulation/README.md

 - **`num_games`**: The total number of games or rounds to be played during data collection.
 Increasing this number allows for more extensive data to be gathered.

 </div>

+All the data will be collected to the folder.

 ## Training
 Run the following command to train the model.